 The App-ID Registry offers numerous benefits across the entire IoT ecosystem.

 For device and application vendors, the Registry provides the ability for IoT devices to be uniquely identified and authenticated so as to be broadly adopted by any IoT service provider, increasing the addressable market opportunity.
-The App-ID Registry provides metadata regarding the characterization of the IoT device and the format of the data it produces, thus interoperable for integration with any appropriate application.
-All this enable applications to be compatible with a greater range of devices, thereby improving cost effectiveness, while enhancing the rate of innovation.
-Finally, compliance test and certification of IoT applications, increase buyer confidence and brand value.
+The App-ID Registry provides metadata regarding the characterization of the IoT device and the format of the data it produces, which makes it interoperable for integration with any appropriate application.
+All this enables applications to be compatible with a greater range of devices, thereby improving cost effectiveness, while enhancing the rate of innovation.
+Finally, compliance testing and certification of IoT applications, increases buyer confidence and brand value.

 For IoT platform and system integrators, the App-ID Registry helps to streamline the onboarding process and allows integration with broader range of IoT devices, while reducing the cost of ongoing management.